eBay/digital-signature-verification-ebay-api/README.md

 ## How to Test the Signature Mechanism

-eBay will soon provide testing capabilities on Sandbox environment.
-We will send out communication once that is available.
-In the meantime, we provide a Docker container with a web server that allows external developers to test their signature creation.
+eBay provides testing capabilities on Sandbox and production environment.
+You can review these here: https://developer.ebay.com/develop/guides/digital-signatures-for-apis

+In addition, we provide a Docker container with a web server that allows external developers to test their signature creation.
 This process is described in the following sections.

+Please note that you can only use the test keys and JWEs listed in the README, not one retrieved from the Key Management API.
+These will only work on the ebay APIs.

 ### Key Information